 - And Starring: With Ken Jeong and Michelle Yeoh.

 - Asian Airhead: Araminta is nice, beautiful, exuberant, and so consumed by "wedding brain" that she completely fails to notice the bullying that Rachel was getting.note

 - Most often with us being led to believe another character (usually female) will prove to be the supporter Rachel needs, only to become the latest to give her a thumbs-down.

-- It seems from the way Eleanor and her sisters look on as Rachel strikes up a conversation with Princess Intan at the wedding that they might reevaluate her, but they don't.
+- It seems from the way Eleanor and her sisters-in-law look on as Rachel strikes up a conversation with Princess Intan at the wedding that they might reevaluate her, but they don't.

 - Averted with Astrid, who helps Rachel bury the fish and the bloodstained sheets and seems genuinely repulsed by the other guests' behavior in doing that.

 - Outside of that context, the scene with Nick and Colin seems to be setting you up for Colin telling Nick he doesn't really want to marry Araminta, but that doesn't happen.

 - In the mahjong scene, we are led to believe that Rachel will win improbably and thus impress Eleanor, but she loses (although it is subverted for those who understood fully what was going on: that she could easily have won but deliberately lost to show Eleanor that she is in control of the situation).